-A parent includes the biological or adoptive parent of an Indian child, including a non-Indian parent.
+A parent includes the biological or adoptive parent of an "Indian child," including a non-Indian parent.
 25 U.S.C. § 1903(9); 25 C.F.R. § 23.2.
 An alleged father must acknowledge paternity or be legally determined to be the father before being recognized as a parent.
 In re V.L.R.
 507 S.W.3d 788 (Tex.
-App. - El Paso, Nov.
-18, 2015, no pet.) (unidentified tribe of a child's unwed father who fails to establish paternity is not the child's tribe).
+App.-El Paso, Nov.
+18, 2015, no pet.) (unidentified Tribe of a child's unwed father who fails to establish paternity is not the child's Tribe).

-A primary impact of the U.S. Supreme Court's Baby Girl opinion was to limit the rights of a father who was a registered tribal member but had never had custody of his child.
+A primary impact of the U.S. Supreme Court's Baby Girl opinion was to limit the rights of a father who was a registered Tribal member but had never had custody of his child.
 The Court found that an action for termination of parental rights against such a father could proceed without meeting the higher burden of proof or standards in 25 U.S.C. § 1912(d) and (f).
 Adoptive Couple v.
 Baby Girl, 133 S.Ct.
 2552 (2013).
+The Court reasoned that ICWA was designed to prevent the breakup of an Indian family.
+Under these specific facts, because the father had never had custody of the child, the family was not being broken up.
 The impact of this decision is limited by the following:

-The Baby Girl decision does not impact other substantive rights under ICWA, including the right to notice and appointment of counsel for indigent parents;

-A Texas court declined to extend the Baby Girl rationale to a parent who had prior custody of an Indian child, albeit not for the preceding twelve years; In re V.L.R.
+- The Baby Girl decision does not impact other substantive rights under ICWA, including the right to notice and appointment of counsel for indigent parents; and - A Texas court declined to extend the Baby Girl rationale to a parent who had prior custody of an "Indian child," albeit not for the preceding twelve years; In re V.L.R.
 507 S.W.3d 788 (Tex.
-App. - El Paso, Nov.
+App -EI Paso, Nov.
 18, 2015, no pet.).

 Tex.
 Fam.
-Code § 263.202(a)(1) and DFPS policy require that a diligent search be conducted and notice provided to a parent, including an alleged father;
+Code § 263.202(a)(1) and CPS Policy Handbook § 5232 require that a diligent search be conducted and notice provided to a parent, including an alleged father.
+This section of the Family Code also requires certain findings be made by the court in its status order concerning whether the Department has exercised due diligence, among other required findings.

 The Regulations now define "continued custody" to include physical and/or legal custody (including under tribal law or custom) that a parent "already has or had at any point in the past," and specify that a biological mother has had custody of a child.
-25 C.F.R. § 23.2.
+25 C.F.R. § 23.2.66

-"Indian custodian" is broadly defined as "any Indian person who has legal custody of an Indian child under tribal law or custom or under State law or to whom temporary physical care, custody, and control has been transferred by the parent of such child."
+"Indian custodian" is broadly defined as "any Indian person who has legal custody of an "Indian child" under Tribal law or custom or under State law or to whom temporary physical care, custody, and control has been transferred by the parent of such child."
 25 U.S.C. § 1903(6).